 This is a bit about me!
-My name is Corey, and I am 19 years old and a freshman here at odu.
-I enjoy music, exercise, and overall having a good time! cybersecurity interests me as it is still a relatively new area and I have always been intrigued by technology and it would be nice to enter a career revolving around technology and the defense of it.
+My name is Corey, and I am a 19-year-old sophomore at ODU.
+I enjoy music, exercise, and overall having a good time!
+Cybersecurity interests me because it is still a relatively new area, and I have always been intrigued by technology.
+It would be nice to enter a career revolving around technology and its defense.

 Discussion Board: Opportunities for Workplace Deviance